CodeChron/fullstack-js-preview-docs/list_notes.md

 # Step 5: List Notes

 ## Add a List Component
-Let's add a list component and have our new item form appear at the top.
+Let's add a list component, that displays new items as we add them, with our new item form on top.

 ``` /imports/components/lists/list.jsx ```